swaywm/wlroots/docs/env_vars.md

   mode setting
 * *WLR_LIBINPUT_NO_DEVICES*: set to 1 to not fail without any input devices
-* *WLR_BACKENDS*: comma-separated list of backends to use (available backends: libinput, drm, wayland, x11, rdp, headless, noop)
+* *WLR_BACKENDS*: comma-separated list of backends to use (available backends: libinput, drm, wayland, x11, headless, noop)
 * *WLR_NO_HARDWARE_CURSORS*: set to 1 to use software cursors instead of hardware cursors
 * *WLR_SESSION*: specifies the wlr\_session to be used (available sessions: